Skip to main content

 The Role of Peptide Therapeutics in Modulating the Somatopause

 The age-related decline in hormonal function is not limited to the HPG axis.
 A parallel decline occurs in the Growth Hormone/Insulin-like Growth Factor-1 (GH/IGF-1) axis, a phenomenon termed the “somatopause.”
-This decline contributes significantly to the changes ∞ sarcopenia (loss of muscle mass) and increased adiposity ∞ that are hallmarks of aging and metabolic disease.
+This decline contributes significantly to the body composition changes ∞ sarcopenia (loss of muscle mass) and increased adiposity ∞ that are hallmarks of aging and metabolic disease.

 Growth Hormone-Releasing Hormone (GHRH) analogues and Growth Hormone Secretagogues (GHSs) represent a sophisticated therapeutic strategy to counteract this decline by stimulating endogenous GH production.